 For your comfort it may be necessary to amend itineraries or arrangements due to weather or other operational needs.
 Captain Cook Cruises reserves the right to vary fares, cabin allocation, itineraries, vessels, schedules and conditions of cruise without notice.

-PASSENGER CRUISE CONTRACT
+PASSENGERS CRUISE CONTRACT

-Please carefully read the terms of this Cruise Contract.
+IMPORTANT NOTICE: Please carefully read the terms of this Cruise Contract.
 The terms are an integral part of the contract

 between passengers and the Company.
 When your booking/ticket is confirmed, it will be deemed at all times that you have read, understood and accepted the conditions hereof, and agreed to the terms herein contained.
 Attention is particularly drawn to the Company’s right to exemption and limitation of liability.